-Over the last ten years, we have worked hard with various partners to achieve minimum social standards in fruit and vegetable cultivation and at large production facilities in developing countries and emerging markets.
+In recent years, working with various partners we have stepped up our commitment to minimum social standards in fruit and vegetable cultivation and at big production companies in developing and emerging countries.

 GRASP guarantees good social practice

-In 2005, together with GlobalG.A.P., the world's largest organization monitoring standards in the agricultural sector, and the Deutsche Gesellschaft für internationale Zusammenarbeit (German organization for international cooperation – GIZ), we initiated the GlobalG.A.P.
-Risk Assessment on Social Practice (GRASP) project.
-Our common goal is to establish certain basic criteria of good social practice in agriculture in high-risk countries.
-GRASP prescribes 13 clear areas for control, including:
+In 2005, with GlobalG.A.P., the world's largest standards organization in the agricultural sector, and the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ), we initiated the GRASP project (GlobalG.A.P.
+Risk Assessment on Social Practice).
+Our common goal was to firmly establish social criteria in agricultural practices in so-called risk countries.
+GRASP dictates 11 clear control points.
+These are four examples of this:

-- Adherence to a maximum working time of 60 hours per week – even at harvest time
+- Adherence to working week of no more than 60 hours – including during harvest

-Today, more than 1,000 trading companies subscribe to the Business Social Compliance Initiative (BSCI).
-We joined the initiative in 2005, endorsing the BSCI Code of Conduct, which is based mainly on the conventions of the International Labour Organization (ILO).
-The BSCI implementation process includes raising awareness, round-table discussions with authorities and unions, and regular audits carried out by accredited inspection bodies.
+Today, over 1’900 trading companies rely on BSCI, the Business Social Compliance Initiative.
+We joined the initiative in 2005 and adopted the BSCI Code of Conduct which, in particular, is based on the United Nation's Guiding Principles for Business and Human Rights, the OECD guiding principles and the conventions of the International Labour Organization (ILO).
+The BSCI process involves awareness-raising, round table discussions with authorities and trade unions and regular audits by accredited inspection bodies.

-Thanks to BSCI, trading companies use the same criteria to carry out audits, and thus mutually recognize each others’ results.
-This is much more efficient than each company having to check each individual supplier itself.
-It also means that the companies taking part in the initiative have greater bargaining power and can join forces to demand higher standards.
-Child labour is thus now rarely to be found in exporting companies, for example, China has modified its labour laws to comply with Western laws, and in Thailand, too, people have succeeded in reducing working hours and increasing wages.
+Thanks to BSCI, the trading companies conduct audits in accordance with the same criteria and share each other's results.
+This is far more efficient than a scenario in which each company has to audit each individual supplier itself.
+Moreover, the companies in the initiative enjoy greater bargaining power and, together, can demand higher standards.
+To give one example, child labour is now virtually eradicated at companies working in export.
+China has revised its employment law in line with western laws.
+And in Thailand, there is now an awareness of the need to reduce working hours and increase wages.

 Our BSCI process

-First, transparency must be created regarding the suppliers' production facilities.
-On signing the BSCI Code of Conduct, the suppliers undertake to comply with the requirements set out in it concerning the environment, discrimination, forced labour, child labour, working hours, wages, working conditions, living accommodation and freedom of assembly, as well as obeying the laws of the relevant country.
+Firstly, transparency must be created with regard to suppliers' production sites.
+By signing the BSCI Code of Conduct, suppliers undertake – as well as observing the respective national laws – to guarantee the requirements applicable to environmental protection, discrimination, forced labour, child labour, working hours, wages, working conditions, occupational safety, ethical business practices, living accommodation and freedom of association.

-The next step is a self-assessment carried out by the producer of the prevailing working conditions in the business and any need for adjustment.
-At the same time, the self-assessment establishes whether a business can be audited directly or whether a training programme on social management is necessary first.
-In East Asia and South-East Asia, the buying office of the Eurogroup in Hong Kong supervises the producers as they go through the BSCI process.
-The audits of the production facilities are carried out by specially trained and independent auditors who are accredited by Social Accountability International (SAI).
-They establish the necessary corrective measures.
+The next step is the company's self-assessment of current working conditions and the need for changes.
+This clarifies whether a company can be audited immediately or whether there is a need for training in social management first.
+In the Far East, the Eurogroup Purchasing Office in Hong Kong helps producers implement the BSCI process.
+The audits of production facilities are carried out by specially trained and independent auditors who are accredited by SAI (Social Accountability International) and also document the necessary corrective measures.

-The corrective measures are generally to be implemented within 6 to 12 months, after which time they are checked in a re-audit.
-As a BSCI participant, we are called upon to support the suppliers during the implementation of these measures.
+The corrective measures should be implemented within six to twelve months, and are reviewed in another audit.
+As a participant in BSCI, we are required to provide support for suppliers with the implementation of these measures.

-Businesses that have completed the BSCI process are encouraged to work towards SA8000 certification.
-SA8000 is currently the highest social certification standard for working conditions.
+Companies that have completed the BSCI process can work towards SA8000 certification.
+SA8000 is currently the most exacting standard for social working conditions.

 Participation in BSCI through FTA membership

-Suppliers who become members of the Foreign Trade Association (FTA) and thus participate automatically in BSCI are becoming increasingly important to us.
-We welcome it when the suppliers become involved with BSCI and have their production facilities in high-risk countries audited on their own initiative.
+Suppliers that are themselves members of the Foreign Trade Association (FTA), meaning that they automatically participate in BSCI, are increasingly important to us.
+We appreciate it when suppliers independently get involved in BSCI and voluntarily have their production companies in risk countries audited.

-In order to improve working conditions in large-scale primary production facilities in developing countries and emerging markets, we are increasingly focusing on BSCI Primary Production (BSCI PP).
-In 2012, we worked closely with three businesses in Peru and Morocco on the implementation of BSCI PP. In the meantime, around 16 food production businesses are going through the BSCI PP process.
+To improve working conditions in large-scale agricultural production in developing and emerging countries, we are increasingly relying on BSCI Primary Production (BSCI PP).
+In 2012, we devoted a great deal of effort to implementing BSCI PP at three companies in Peru and Morocco.
+Since then, around 27 production companies have adopted BSCI PP for fruit and vegetables.